thibaud-c/GST.200UB/lab07/README.md

 3. commit the changes using the command `git commit -m "YOUR MESSAGE"`.
 Check the status of your repository.
 > [!NOTE]
 > your message should be short, meaningful, and written in the past tense.
 No date is needed because it is already linked to your commit.
-> You can verify your commit with the command `git log` (use q to exit)
+> You can verify your commit with the command `git log` (use q to exit).
-> the git log command shows the history of the commits in the repository with information such as the commit id, author, date, and message
+> The git log command shows the history of the commits in the repository with information such as the commit id, author, date, and message
 4. push the changes to the remote repository using the command `git push origin main`
 > [!NOTE]
-> main is the default branch name, but it can be different depending on the repository
+> `main` is the default branch name, but it can be different depending on the repository
-5. get on github and check if the changes are correctly pushed
+5. check if the changes are correctly pushed on github

----
-##### Your did your first commit! 🎉
+**Your did your first commit! 🎉 **
----

 #### 3. On github